sfruzsi/peopleOnTheBus/README.md

 > I want to calculate how much people are left on the bus after 2 stops
 > So that I can know how many are left

+### Scenario 1
+Given a bus that has two stops
+When I calculate the remaining passangers
+Then I get the remaining passangers